Yesterday, NYS has approved 2022 health insurance rate requests yesterday. Small group rates increase 7.6% and 3.7% for individuals.

-- As per NY State Law, Health Insurers are required to send out early notices of rate request filings to groups and subscribers see original –NYS 2021 Rate Requests.
-Despite only 3 months of mature claims data experience for 2020 health insurers’ original requests were noticeably below average.
-Ultimately NYS reduced this request substantially by approximately 63%.
+As per NY State Law, Health Insurers are required to send out early notices of rate request filings to groups and subscribers see original –NYS 2022 Rate Requests.
+Despite only 3 months of mature claims data experience for 2021 health insurers’ original requests were noticeably below average.

-The 2021 small group rate increase was the second-lowest ever approved at 4.2% vs 2020’s approval of 7.9%.
+The 2021 small group rate increase was the third-lowest ever approved at 4.2% vs. 2020s approval at 7.9%.
 This reflects a lower cost utilization due to COVID-19.
 The average medical-loss ratio, which represents the portion of premiums spent on medical claims and quality improvement, was 70% last year in the individual market nationwide.
+The state Department of Financial Services said medical claims decreased significantly in 2020 due to the postponement of elective and non-emergency services, but medical claims have increased this year as New Yorkers catch up on medical appointments and postponed services.

-The state noted that the premiums increase main driver are medications.
+The state noted that the premiums increase main drivers are medications.
 “The drug costs account for the largest share of medical expenses, followed by inpatient hospital costs, and outpatient hospital costs.”
+Drug costs account for the largest share of medical expenses (38.7%), followed by inpatient hospital costs (17.3%), primary care (8.1%), outpatient hospital costs (7.9%), and radiology (5.7%).

-More than one million New Yorkers are enrolled in small group plans, which cover employers with 1 to 100 employees.
+Nearly 1 million New Yorkers are enrolled in small group plans, which cover employers with 1 to 100 employees.
 Insurers requested an average rate increase of 11.4% in the small group market.
 DFS cut the weighted average requested rate increases by 63% for 2020, saving small businesses over $565 million.
+About 264,000 New Yorkers are enrolled in individual plans.

 The HIT (Health Insurance Tax) is back.
 For Small businesses, this translates to an estimated 2.5%-3% added surcharge.
 For States like NYS where there is already approx. 16% added surcharge to high premiums, this becomes daunting.
 It is no surprise the unpopular HIT was suspended.
 In 2017, payers escaped making $13.9 billion in payments due to the moratorium, according to a 2018 analysis by Oliver Wyman, commissioned by UnitedHealth Group.
 This may have saved consumers billions on their insurance coverage.“The taxes on health insurance are non-deductible for federal tax purposes for health insurers,” the report explained.